What Is CTE? >

 Investing in CTE yields big returns for state economies.

-- In Washington, for every dollar invested in secondary CTE programs, the state earns $9 in revenues and benefits.
+- In Washington, for every dollar invested in secondary CTE programs, taxpayers receive a $9 return on investment.

 - In Tennessee, CTE